Information, misinformation, disinfo, malinfo, real news, fake news, propaganda, and how to tell the difference

 Value of news analysis

 News commentary or analysis can help you discover the big picture or further implications—as long as it is labeled as opinion.
 Newspapers and other news aggregators often have a regular column for editorials and other opinion pieces.

-Note: these information pieces are not news but one person’s point of view.
+Note: news analysis and opinion pieces are not news but a person’s or organization’s point of view.
 Learn the facts relevant to the topic first, then explore the commentary.